 PART 2 involves a meeting with your BSW advisor.
-Upon completion of part 1, you will receive an email instructing you to set up a meeting with your BSW advisor to discuss your academic readiness for starting the BSW program.
+Upon completion of part 1, you will receive an automated email from the Warrior Space system instructing you to set up a meeting with your BSW advisor to discuss your academic readiness for starting the BSW program.

 PART 3 asks you to upload some documents as PDF files.
-After your advisor completes part 2 with you, you will be notified about uploading the following documents:
+After your advisor completes part 2 with you, you will be notified via an automated email from Warrior Space with a link about uploading the following documents:

 - A PDF of your Application Essay.
-Please submit a three to five-page, typed, double spaced application essay addressing the three areas listed below with emphasis on experiences as a college student.
-The essay will be used to assess the applicant's basic writing skills and readiness for the social work program. - 1.
+Please submit a three to five-page, typed, double spaced application essay addressing the three areas listed below with emphasis on experiences as a college student and/or working professional.
+The essay will be used to assess your basic writing skills and readiness for the social work program. - 1.
 Discuss the major reasons for your interest in the profession of social work. - 2.
 Describe experiences you have had working with people (voluntary or paid).
 Please indicate the type of setting and the length of your experiences. - 3.
-Respect for diverse populations is a hallmark of the social work profession.
-Describe experiences you have had working with people from diverse populations (i.e., religious, racial, ethnic, ability, socio-economic, gender identity, and sexual orientation) and identify any challenges you anticipate working with people from diverse populations. - A PDF copy of your MN Department of Human Services Applicant Background Study (see next page for instructions). - A PDF copy of your Social Work Field Experience (SOCW350) midterm/final evaluations. - o If currently enrolled in Field experience, turn in the midterm evaluation. - o If you have completed an internship, practicum, or field experience-type course at another institution that counts towards and is "course substituted" for WSU SOCW 350 Field Experience, please include documentation of your performance from that course.
-The course could be related to a Human Services practicum or Alcohol and Other Drug Abuse (AODA) practicum or internship for example. - A PDF of your Current Resume.
+Respect for diversity is a hallmark of the social work profession. - a) Describe experiences you have had working with people who are different from you.
+This is inclusive of religious, racial, ethnic, ability, socio-economic, gender identity, age, sexual orientation, and more. - Identify any challenges you anticipate working with people who are difference from you. - A PDF copy of your MN Department of Human Services Applicant Background Study (see next page for instructions). - o A PDF of your Current Resume.